 - Coaching other writers and bloggers who want to achieve the same results you have

-Never forget that you have skill that can be used to make money blogging—even if that's simply from trading your time for a little extra side income today.
+Never forget that you have a skill that can be used to make money blogging—even if that’s simply from trading your time for a little extra side income today.
+Be sure to check out my list of the best websites to get blogging jobs online (if you want to monetize your new writing skills with some paid gigs)—or if you’re a developer by trade, consider these WordPress developer jobs sites.

 How are you feeling about your blog?
 Are you ready to take action and monetize your blog?